 Is there a maximum acceptable loan-to-value ratio for HARP 2.0?

 While the original HARP 2.0 program enforced a maximum borrower LTV ratio for fixed-rate mortgages, the HARP 2.0 update removed these requirements.
 However, adjustable-rate mortgages must have a HARP LTV of 105% or less in order to qualify.
 In order to determine your loan-to-value ratio, divide the outstanding mortgage balance by the approximate value of your home.

 HARP 2.0 refinances may require a HARP appraisal under certain circumstances; however, some borrowers may not need one.
-Consult this issue with your lender to determine whether you will be able to circumvent the appraisal process.
+Consult this issue with your lender to determine if it is necessary.

-Can I refinance through HARP with a Second Mortgage?
+Can I refinance through HARP if I have a Second Mortgage?